 How to treat pinworm infection?

-If your kid is diagnosed with pinworm infection, then the doctor might prescribe some medications such as mebendazole or albendazole, and pyrantel pamoate, which is available without a prescription (3).
+If your kid is diagnosed with pinworm infection, then the doctor might prescribe some anthelmintic drugs such as mebendazole or albendazole, and pyrantel pamoate, which is available without a prescription (3).
 They may also prescribe Terramycin 5mg per pound of your child’s weight (4) .

 For the child to recover quickly, give the medicines as directed by the physician and complete the entire course of dosage.
 Your doctor may advise the whole family to take a precautionary dose of medicines as pinworms are contagious.
 Most importantly, trim your child’s nails and make them wear a well-fitting undergarment to prevent them from scratching their bottom.
 Otherwise, they keep getting reinfected from their own fingers (autoinfection).